picimako/intellij-inspections/tutorial/18-Static-field-in-a-Builder-class-is-annotated-as-Builder-Default/18-Static-field-in-a-Builder-class-is-annotated-as-Builder-Default.md

 The last template targeted instance fields using the `@Modifier` annotation, but since this time we are looking for static fields I replaced the modifier with the `static` keyword.

+I also removed the `$SingularAnnotation$` variable since it is irrelevant for this inspection.

 ```java
 @$BuilderAnnotation$( )
 class $Class$ {